aaspip/geofwi/README.md

 NOTE 3: For larger-scale training, e.g., a scale of thousands or tens of thousands of velocity samples, we recommend generating the shot gathers by the users themselves.
 That's why we only focus on a "lightweight" velocity model dataset (not shot gathers) in the GeoFWI project.

 ## Reference
-Li et al., 2025, GeoFWI: A lightweight velocity model dataset for benchmarking full waveform inversion using deep learning - upcoming, TBD.
+Li et al., 2025, GeoFWI: A large velocity model dataset for benchmarking full waveform inversion using deep learning - upcoming, TBD.

 BibTeX:

 	@Article{geofwi,
-  	author={Chao Li and Sergey Fomel and Yiran Shen and Umair Bin Waheed and Alexandros Savvaidis and Yangkang Chen}, title = {GeoFWI: A lightweight velocity model dataset for benchmarking full waveform inversion using deep learning}, journal={TBD}, year=2025, volume=TBD,
+  	author={Chao Li and Yiran Shen and Sergey Fomel and Umair Bin Waheed and Alexandros Savvaidis and Yangkang Chen}, title = {GeoFWI: A large velocity model dataset for benchmarking full waveform inversion using deep learning}, journal={TBD}, year=2025, volume=TBD,